-5.1.
-Philosophical: Tension between a Neoliberal Perspective and a Rights-based Approach
+5.1 Philosophical: Tension between a Neoliberal Perspective and a Rights-based Approach

-The foremost challenge for IFIs to incorporate labor standards is not only institutional, but also philosophical.
-The most difficult part is how to integrate labor protection into the mainstream economic theories of IFIs.
-Typically, an economic perspective treats labor as a factor of production and is usually in favour of flexibility of labor markets and deregulation of social protection.
+The foremost challenge for IFIs to incorporate Labor standards is not only institutional, but also intellectual and philosophical.
+The most difficult part is how to integrate Labor protection into the mainstream economic theories of IFIs.
+Typically, an economic perspective treats Labor as a factor of production and is usually in favour of flexibility of Labor markets and deregulation of social protection.

-The controversies surrounding the World Bank publication 'Doing Business' is an illustrative example of the embedded neoliberal economic thoughts of the IFIs.2 'Doing Business' is a flagship publication of the World Bank launch in 2004, aiming to measure the business environment across the world with quantitative indicators.
-In its early years, the 'Employing Workers' indicator largely measured rigidity of hiring and firing workers and their employment conditions.
-Its underpinning philosophy is that rigid labor regulation leads to unemployment in formal sectors, and ultimately reduction in productivity growth.3 Accordingly, the more regulatory and protective a country's labor
+The controversies surrounding the World Bank publication "Doing Business" is an illustrative example of the embedded neoliberal economic thoughts of the IFIs.
+"Doing Business" is a flagship publication of the World Bank launched in 2004, aiming to measure the business environment across the world with quantitative indicators.
+In its early years, the "Employing Workers" indicator largely measured rigidity of hiring and firing workers and their employment conditions.
+Its underpinning philosophy is that rigid Labor regulation leads to unemployment in formal sectors, and ultimately reduction in productivity growth.
+Accordingly, the more regulatory and protective a country's Labor regulations are, the lower ranking it receives.
+And the recommended reform measures include, among others, introduction of part-time and fixed-term employment contracts, and reduction of the minimum wage for young workers.